 Cultural Tribes Near Murchison Falls National Park

 One of the most dominant tribes in the region is the Alur, a Nilotic ethnic group.
-They live in the districts of Nebbi, Zombo, and Pakwach, all located near Murchison Falls National Park.
+They live in the districts of Nebbi, Zombo, and Pakwach, all near Murchison Falls National Park.
 The Alur are based in the northwest of the park and are known for their strong culture, including music, dance, and storytelling.

 Their dances, Agwara and Larakaraka, are full of energy and are usually performed during ceremonies.
 The Alur are also farmers who grow crops and keep animals like cattle and goats.
 They are closely tied to the region through their respect for nature and their belief in ancestral spirits.